xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

    **Usage example**

    In this example, we have a Test Suite with five Test Cases.
-We set **Retry Failed Execution Immediately** for one and two time.
-When we run the Test Suite, and a test fails, Katalon Studio immediately reruns the problematic test case until it passes or the maximum number of retries is reached.
+We set **Retry Failed Execution Immediately** for one and two times.
+When we run the Test Suite and a test fails, Katalon Studio immediately reruns the problematic test case until it passes or the maximum number of retries is reached.

    - Execute the Test Suite with one-time retry: